 His wife Elizabeth died in 1978.
 In 1982 Lautner married her caretaker, Francesca Hernandez.
 Lautner was named Architect for the 1984 Los Angeles Summer Olympics.
-Upon his death, brilliant Lautner protégé Helena Arahuete took over the firm - which continues today.
+Upon his death, brilliant Lautner protégé Helena Arahuete took over the firm.
 He was the subject of the documentary Infinite Space.

-Please note that this list does not include: additions, remodels, or pools for houses Lautner did not design; or projects he did for Frank Lloyd Wright.
+Please note that this list does not generally include: additions, remodels, or pools for houses Lautner did not design; projects he did for Frank Lloyd Wright.

 1940 - The John Lautner House, 2007 Micheltorena Street, Los Angeles CA. Commissioned 1939.
 He lived here until the 1970's.
 1244 square feet.
 Built by Paul Speer.
 As of 2007, the owners were Clare and Eric Frith.
 Top photo by Edward Van Altena.